drewsilcock/drewsilcock.github.io/_posts/2014-07-21-meters-per-pixel.md

 ## Aim

-The aim of this post is to demonstrate how to calculate the number of meters a single pixel takes up in a photo, when taking pointing directly downwards from an aerial position such as a small UAV.
+The aim of this post is to demonstrate how to calculate the number of meters a single pixel takes up in a photo, when taken pointing directly downwards from an aerial position such as a UAV.
 The example values given are those taken from the Canon Ixus 132 I am currently working with.

 ## Trigonometry